imatix/gsl/README.txt

     gsl -a -<option> ... -<attr>[:<value>] <filename> <arg> ...

-If the filename has no extension, GSL tries to find an XML file with that name, or with the extension `.xml` (recognised by the &lt;?xml... tag on the first line).
+If the filename has no extension, GSL tries to find an XML file with that name, or with the extension `.xml` (recognised by the `<?xml...>` tag on the first line).
 If it finds no XML file it tries to find a file with that name or the extension `.gsl`, which it interprets as a GSL file.

 Options currently recognised by GSL are: